sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 By adopting the above data collection and training techniques, we fine-tune some popular open-source LLMs and enhance their logic reasoning and game skills across various dimensions.
 We call derived models as Mastermind LLMs (agents).
 The main contributions can be summarized as follows:

+- We develop a series of techniques to fine-tune LLMs on two games, *Doudizhu* and *Go*, showcasing competitive performance in their respective tasks.
 - We introduce decision-making games as a new data source for LLMs, highlighting their potential over code or math problems for enhancing step-by-step reasoning capabilities.

-- We have crafted a series of techniques to fine-tune LLMs on two games, Doudizhu and Go, which exhibit hierarchical analytical comprehension and powerful decision-making abilities.

 - We conduct thorough ablation experiments to analyze the design of our data collection and training pipeline.
 All the code, data, and trained agents will be released soon.

 ## MasterMind-Dou